rhinofi/client-js/README.md

 **Note:** This library is for the new DeversiFi 2.0 platform, scheduled to launch on Ethereum mainnet later in 2020.
 Currently a test version of it is live on the Ropsten test network at https://app.stg.deversifi.com // https://api.stg.deversifi.com

-For the current production version of DeversiFi use the [old client library](https://github.com/ethfinex/efx-api-node).

 ## Contents

 - [Installation](#installation)